chakra-ui/chakra-ui/CONTRIBUTING.md

 Visit
 https://github.com/settings/tokens/new?description=Chakra+website+development to
 create a new personal access token.
-Once it's created, be sure to copy the token string.
+After creating the token, be sure to copy the token string to your clipboard.

 You'll then run the following command in the terminal that you'll start the docs
 from: